 HTTP Error code 304 technically means redirection.
-When you get HTTP Error 304 Not modified in the browser like Chrome, Firefox or Edge, there can be multiple reasons for it.
+When you get HTTP Error 304 Not modified in a browser like Chrome, Firefox or Edge, there can be multiple reasons for it.
 Either the DNS has an issue or the cache is reusing already existing information to find a website or your browser is infected.
 In this guide, we will help you resolve HTTP Error 304 Not modified when you are not able to visit the web page you’re trying to.
 The exact detail of HTTP Error (304) Not Modified error is:

 This status code is returned if the client has already downloaded resources since the last visit and is displayed to notify the client browser that the requested resources is already stored in the browser cache which hasn’t been modified.